US Tax Guide for Foreign Nationals

 - If you are a nonresident alien student F, J, or M visa holder, present in the US under the Student Exchange Visitors Program (SEVP), you, your spouse and dependents can have your original IDs certified by a SEVP-approved institution.
 This can be done prior to filing a tax return if you will receive taxable scholarships, fellowships, or other grants.

-- You can work with a Certified Acceptance Agent, who can certify your documentation.
+- You can work with a Certified Acceptance Agent, such as us (see How to Get An ITIN) who can certify your documentation.

 How to Renew Your ITIN